EQAR/deqar-docs/docs/institution_data.md

     - stakeholders’ perceptions
     - local context and approaches to higher education

-## Defining Alternative Providers
+## Defining Other Providers

-In DEQAR, an alternative provider is an provider that delivers content or provides skills training:
+In DEQAR, "other provider" is a provider that delivers content or provides skills training:

  1. At higher education level (i.e. EHEA QF level 5 to 8; EQF 5 to 8; EHEA cycle first to third)